“There is a crack, a crack in everything

 I’ve spent almost all of my life trying to get rid of my “cracks” to be perfect, hoping that it would make me feel complete, satisfied and happy… What a surprise to discover that it is the opposite!
 The more I accept and love my cracks, the more I feel complete, satisfied and happy.
 What a joke!

 But, what do I mean by cracks?
 And how can they actually be fundamental to being happy?

-I consider “cracks” to be our physical, emotional, behavioural, psychological, and relational imperfections like fears, vulnerabilities, fragilities, wired behaviours, weaknesses, defects, failures, etc. All the things that we usually find fault with, things we try to hide.
+I consider “cracks” to be our physical, emotional, behavioral, psychological, and relational imperfections like fears, vulnerabilities, fragilities, wired behaviors, weaknesses, defects, failures, etc. All the things that we usually find fault with, things we try to hide.
 But, why do we do so?